Our staff

 Management Team

-Dr Sascha Karunaratne – Research Manager – BHlthSci (Hons), MPhty, PhD
+Dr Sascha Karunaratne – Acting Director – BHlthSci (Hons), MPhty, PhD

 Sascha graduated as a Physiotherapist from the Western Sydney University and joined SOuRCe in January 2017.
-He was integral in the formation of the Orthopaedic Surgery Research Program, before transitioning to his current role as our SOuRCe Research Manager.
-He now manages the unit’s numerous multi-disciplinary projects covering a wide range of surgeries including Pelvic Exenteration, Peritoneal Malignancy, Advanced Upper Gastrointestinal, Retroperitoneal Sarcoma, Vascular and Orthopaedic.
+He was integral in the formation of the Orthopaedic Surgery Research Program, before transitioning to one of our SOuRCe Research Managers in 2021.
+He managed the unit’s numerous multi-disciplinary projects covering a wide range of surgeries including Pelvic Exenteration, Peritoneal Malignancy, Advanced Upper Gastrointestinal, Retroperitoneal Sarcoma, Vascular and Orthopaedic.

 In 2025, Sascha completed his PhD through The University of Sydney in decision-making in total knee arthroplasty under the supervision of Professors Michael Solomon, Ian Harris, Lyndal Trevena and Mark Horsley.
 His thesis explored the process patients, in collaboration with their medical team, follow when considering whether knee arthroplasty is the best option for them.
 This work created the foundation of his current work engaging patients and clinicians in identifying the best process to assist patients in making informed decisions across surgical specialties.